-When Margaret returned home in 1913, a Montessori school was just opening in Olympia.
-She was able to join the new venture and within a few years became the sole teacher and moved the school to her own purpose-built home on Water Street.
+One of the reform movements transforming the national culture focused on new forms of education.
+In 1913 a Montessori school opened in Olympia.
+Margaret was able to join the new venture and within a few years became the sole teacher and moved the school to her own purpose-built home on Water Street.
 She lived there with her mother and ran the school until 1919.
 The end of World War One marked a change of direction and she began to explore other avenues for work and involvement.
-She opened a bookstore and curio shop downtown, wrote poetry, and continued her gardening and botanical pursuits.
+She opened a bookstore and curio shop downtown, and continued to write poetry.
+And she carried on with her gardening and botanical pursuits.

 While working for the garden clubs, Margaret learned to write for newspapers and magazines, and began her book publishing career.
 Her first book, Mushrooms of Field and Wood, was printed in 1929, and followed by: